-If you have not used spinach for hair growth, it is probably time to include this leafy green in your diet and hair care routine.
+If you have not used spinach for hair growth, it is probably time to include this leafy green vegetable both as part of your healthy diet and also your hair care routine.
 Hair requires special attention and nutrients to stay healthy.
 Spinach is high in iron, protein, vitamins A and C, and other micronutrients, all of which can keep your hair healthy, nurture the follicles, and stimulate hair growth.
-This article discussed the benefits of spinach for hair growth and how to use it to maintain your hair health.
+This article discusses the benefits of spinach for hair growth and how to use it to maintain your hair health.
 Keep scrolling to learn more.

 In This Article